OUR STORY:

 MISSION:

 To honor the achievements of our state’s most talented players, coaches, referees, administrators and growers of the game at our annual Hall of Fame Awards Ceremony & Gala.
-We also impact the growth and development of the game with our youth participation and new program builder grants, Ref Appreciation & Recruiting week and planned Coach & Ref Summit.
-The grants are focussed on growing the sports in Minnesota’s marginalized outstate and low income inner city communities.
+We also impact the growth and development of the game with our new program builder grants, Coach & Ref Training grants and and programs like our Ref Appreciation & Recruiting week.
+We are focussed on both honoring and growing lacrosse in Minnesota.

 VISION..

 Engauge the lacrosse community and make it aware of the rich Native history, culture and roots of the sport and recognize those who have played, coached, officiated/umpired at a high level, administrated or grown the game.
-We also strive to bring the community together with our events like the Hotdish Tourney, Awady Ceremony, Ref Appreciation, Coaches/Ref Summit and Stick for Kids.
+We also strive to bring the community together with our events like the Hotdish fundraising Tourney, Awady Ceremony Gala.
+Plus provide grants to grow the sport with youth program builder grants and grants to train more coaches and referees.

 VALUES..